History of Sheffield Wednesday F.C.: Enter Dejphon Chansiri

 A disappointing start to season 2017–18 led to Carlos Carvalhal leaving the club on Christmas Eve, reviving painful memories of Derek Dooley's departure 44 years earlier.
-Carvalhal's replacement was Jos Luhukay, a Dutchman of Indonesian heritage who had achieved three promotions in Germany.
+Carvalhal's replacement was Jos Luhukay, a Dutchman of Indonesian heritage who had achieved three promotions to the German Bundesliga.
 His first match in charge was a derby at Bramall Lane against high flying Sheffield United, but against all expectations and despite having a man sent off, the team achieved its first clean sheet of the season.

 Results were mixed under Luhukay and in season 2018–19, after a particularly poor run, he was sacked in December.
 His replacement was the experienced Steve Bruce with four promotions to the Premier League as manager under his belt.
 After Wednesday agreed to allow Bruce to conclude a family holiday, he eventually took over the reins in February 2019 after sterling work by Lee Bullen as caretaker, his second spell in the role.
 This time, Bruce's job title was team manager, a welcome change which hinted at more control over signings than that enjoyed by his immediate predecessors.
 Wednesday finished the season strongly and the new season was keenly anticipated, but the club was rocked by the resignation of Bruce and his coaching staff days before its start.

 Yet again, Bullen successfully stepped into the breach as caretaker, and former Swansea City and Birmingham City manager, Garry Monk was next to take the hot seat in September 2019.
 Wednesday entered the second half of season 2019–20 in the play-off positions but facing a possible points deduction after being charged by the EFL with financial irregularities over the purchase of the stadium by Mr Chansiri.
 The club's form dipped significantly as 2020 progressed, with only 2 wins in 14 games before the suspension of the season in March 2020, due to the ongoing coronavirus pandemic.
 The season restarted in June, and the team's form didn't improve, with Wednesday losing 5 of their last 7 games to finish a disappointing 16th, down from 3rd on Christmas Day.